jy3186/clabsi_project/clabsi_data_analysis.md

     ## 10 1000073127 BLOOD CULTURE 2021-07-19 11:24:00 blood_culture_positi… 2021-07-19
     ## # … with 2,536 more rows

+We have 2546 patients who have blood culture positive shown in the EMR in our sample

-See if result_time of BCP aligns with central line insert period.
+Next, see if result_time of BCP aligns with central line insert period.
 Trying to join central_lined_df and bcp_df to see patients who are cl inserted and bcp